zeta-dev/zetachain/README.md

 # *zetachain*

+*Note:*
+Zetachain is in beta, more updates will be performed regularly and will be released in the coming weeks.

 *zetachain* is an open-source zetacoin blockchain explorer with complete REST and websocket APIs.
 Insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.